fermentationist/handled/README.md

 const handled = require("handled");

 const examplePromise = Promise.reject("example error message");
-const handledPromise = example.ø;
+const handledPromise = examplePromise.ø;

 ```

-The shortcut will recognize the type of argument passed, and will work whether it is used on a Promise, array of Promises, or an asychronous function, deciding whether to invoke *handlePromise*, *handleAll*, or *handleAsyncFn*.
+The shortcut will recognize the type of argument passed, and will work whether it is used on a Promise, array of Promises, or an asychronous function, deciding whether to invoke *handlePromise*, *handleAll*, or *handleAsyncFn*, respectively.

 You can add a different dot-notation shortcut if you want, by passing the desired shortcut, as a string, to the *assignDotShortcut* function thusly: